Nandakishore0243/Sales_Trend_Analysis_SQL/README.md

 ## 📸 Output

-See `output.png` for the query result screenshot.
+Refer to `output.png` for the query result screenshot.

 ---

 ## ✅ Conclusion

-SQL aggregation functions help analyze sales trends efficiently and provide meaningful business insights.
+This project demonstrates how SQL aggregation functions can be used to analyze sales data and identify trends effectively.
+It provides a simple yet powerful approach to data analysis using SQL.

+---